 Cavendish shot like a missile from the peloton to catch and pass Heinrich Haussler for his win.
 In the subsequent years, he has been unable to repeat that success for various reasons.

-The 108th edition of the classic will roll as always from Castello Sforzesco on Saturday morning and continue through the flat Po Valley that is famous for producing Italy’s rice.
+The classic will roll as always from Castello Sforzesco on Saturday (March 17) morning and continue through the flat Po Valley that is famous for producing Italy's rice.
 The only major bump on the race profile is the Turchino Pass, which takes the riders into Liguria and leaves another 160 kilometres to the possible sprint finish in San Remo.

 "The first sprint comes through the first feed zone before the Turchino.
 We are not sprinting for position on the climb, but before the tunnel at the top and the descent," Cavendish explained.